apocalyptech/borderlands_tps_world_map/README.md

 the B2 map was a bit cramped, so clearly I prefer things a little more spread out.
 At any rate, I suspect that shrinking it "properly" at the source level would take more effort than I'm willing to spend at the moment.
+* Now that I'm effectively done with this for the time being, I can't help but wonder if this should've been implemented in Inkscape instead of Gimp.
+I bet a lot of the shuffling around would have been easier.

 Changelog
 =========